ddobric/neocortexapi/source/Documentation/Multi_Seqs_Results/draft-reports.md

 ### Multiple  sequences (two) w/wo Reset

 #### Without Reset

+**Sequence 1**

 Cycle: 3500	Matches=4 of 4	 100%
 Elapsed time: 5 min.
-		Maximum number of consecutive 100% correct: 3384 Last correct cycle: 3500
+Maximum number of consecutive 100% correct: 3384
+Last correct cycle: 3500
 Second longest number of consecutive 100% correct: 0

-		------------ END ------------
+**Sequence 2**
 Cycle: 3500	Matches=7 of 7	 100%
 Elapsed time: 6 min.
-		Maximum number of consecutive 100% correct: 3001 Last correct cycle: 3500
+Maximum number of consecutive 100% correct: 3001
+Last correct cycle: 3500
 Second longest number of consecutive 100% correct: 2
-		------------ END ------------

 #### With Reset

+**Sequence 1**

 Cycle: 3500	Matches=3 of 4	 100%
 Elapsed time: 3 min.
-		Maximum number of consecutive 100% correct: 3493 Last correct cycle: 3500
+Maximum number of consecutive 100% correct: 3493
+Last correct cycle: 3500
 Second longest number of consecutive 100% correct: 1

-		------------ END ------------
+**Sequence 2**

 Cycle: 3500	Matches=6 of 7	 100%
 Elapsed time: 6 min.
-		Maximum number of consecutive 100% correct: 2961 Last correct cycle: 3500
+Maximum number of consecutive 100% correct: 2961
+Last correct cycle: 3500
 Second longest number of consecutive 100% correct: 3

 ## Conclusion

 Reduced number of consecutive 100% on the second run => takes more time to re-learn?
 There are now some instable area (second longest number > 0) but still small => maxMatchCnt does not need to be a big number.
 With and without Reset still feel similar.